cdivittorio/sudd_wetland_modeling/README.md

 # sudd_wetland_modeling
 This repository contains input data and code that can be used to model the Sudd Wetland hydrology (South Sudan, Nile River Basin), from 2000 to 2015.

-For information on the satellite-derived dynamic flood extents, please refer to this paper: https://doi.org/10.1016/j.rse.2017.11.001
+For information on the satellite-derived dynamic flood extents, please refer to this paper: https://doi.org/10.1016/j.rse.2017.11.001<br />
 For information on the hydrologic model and data inputs, please refer to this paper: https://doi.org/10.1016/j.ejrh.2021.100922

+For access to the actual flood maps in geotiff or netcdf form, please contact Courtney Di Vittorio at divittoc@wfu.edu

 ## Description of files: